A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

-We first show one execution example where ASA, OIM, and BRIM are all solving one problem: G22.
-We add simulated annealing running on a workstation to this mix.
-Since the total annealing time is a user-set parameter for operating an Ising machine, we take different values for each machine and show the results in Fig.~\ref{fig:anneal_time}.
-Each dot's vertical coordinate represents the final solution energy (lower is better) while its horizontal coordinate shows the annealing time.
-The range of annealing times are chosen such that the quality of the solution fits into roughly the same band.\footnote{Some simulation of longer runs are still in progress at the time of writing.
-Remember each additional dot to the right takes 10x longer to simulate.}
+Next, we study the annealing process for BRIM, ASA, and OIM more in-depth.
+In \fig~\ref{fig:anneal_time}, we show the solution quality (measured as distance from best known solution) as different machines are given different annealing time.
+We add simulated annealing (SA) running on a workstation to this mix.
+Each marker's vertical coordinate represents the difference between the best solution and the final cut value (lower is better), while its horizontal coordinate shows the annealing time.
+The range of annealing times are chosen such that the quality of the solution fits into roughly the same band.\footnote{ Note that each additional dot to the right takes 10x longer to obtain.}

+An important point needs to be made about ASA.~\donotshow{The 30,000 nominal spins can \emph{not} accommodate G22's 2000 logical nodes.
+We thus create two variants instead, both better than the actual design.} We create an idealized model where it supports all-to-all connection and can update all nodes \emph{within a cohort} sequentially in one annealing step.
+Note that this is intended as a very loose upper-bound of performance for the same \emph{kind} of machine, and labeled as $ASA^U$ in \fig~\ref{fig:anneal_time}. \donotshow{Second, we take the reported improvement factor ($2.6\times10^4$ in reference \cite{takemoto_isscc2019}) over simulated annealing and draw a dotted line ($ASA^R$) to indicate what a more realistic performance roughly is.
+Even this is some idealization.
+The reported performance improvement is over a much weaker graph that can be mapped onto the actual ASA.
+For G22, a much bigger system is needed and it will most definitely converge more slowly.}